Nesvilab/FragPipe-Analyst/docs/advanced.md

 ## How to run GSEA (gene set enrichment analysis) based on result of FragPipe-Analyst?
 (contributed by Quinn J Mattison, quinn-mattison@uiowa.edu)

-Here we will continue our TMT tutorial
+Here we will continue our TMT tutorial (gene-level report)

 - Download the DE result (a sample file is available [here](TMT-tutorial/Results.csv))
 - Make sure you have R packages required to run the script (`clusterProfiler`, `msigdbr`, `enrichplot`)